yagarea/ggu.cz/index.md

 layout: default
 ---

-## Members
+{: .centered-text}
+We're a group of friends with similar interests from a small flat in the middle of Prague.

 {% include members.html %}

----

-## About

-GGU is a group of friends who share interests and flat in middle of Prague.